mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 ```

 #### 8.1 Wait for the *PRISM Calculation complete* message to be displayed
-#### 8.2 If you have python with the hdf5, cv2 and numpy installed, you can use this to explore the HDF file
+#### 8.2 If you have python with the hdf5 library, you can use this to explore the HDF file
 ```
 import h5py